 Antioxidants in Foods and Supplements.
 Diet most likely plays very little role in glaucoma.
 There has been no definitive evidence for an association between important nutrients associated with protection against other eye disorders, including vitamins C, E, A, and carotenoids.

 Caffeine.
-Some studies have shown that large amounts of caffeine drunk in a short period of time can elevate eye pressure for up to 3 hours.
+Some studies have shown that large amounts of caffeine consumed in a short period of time can elevate eye pressure for up to 3 hours.

 Fluids.
 Drinking large amounts (a quart or more) of any liquid within a short time, about 30 minutes, appears to increase pressure.
-Patients with glaucoma should have plenty of fluids, but they should drink them in small amounts over throughout the day.
+Patients with glaucoma should have plenty of fluids, but they should drink them in small amounts through the day.

-Glaucoma can cause the eyes to be very sensitive to light and glare and glaucoma medications can worsen this problem.
-Sunglasses help provide relief and can also block the harmful ultraviolet (UV) radiation that is damaging to eyes Look for sunglasses whose product labels state they block 99 – 100% of UV light (which is equivalent to UV absorption up to 400 nm).
+Glaucoma may cause the eyes to be very sensitive to light and glare and glaucoma medications can worsen this problem.
+Sunglasses help provide relief and can also block the harmful ultraviolet (UV) radiation that is damaging to eyes Look for sunglasses whose product labels state they block 99 to 100% of UV light (which is equivalent to UV absorption up to 400 nm).

 Polarized and mirror-coated lenses do not offer any protection against UV radiation.
 Colored tints, such as blue light-blocking lenses (which are usually amber in color), do not provide UV protection.